 Terminating a contract affects both the parties involved in it irrespective of who terminated it.
 It is understandable why parties sometimes act in haste when terminating sales contracts, for example, the counterparty becomes insolvent or has stopped performing their obligations under the contract.
 However, by failing to consider the above issues, a party may find that they are unable to recover damages that they would otherwise have been entitled to, or may even find that they have wrongfully terminated the contract, which could have adverse financial consequences.

 But there are a few things such as the prescribed method of communicating the termination to the other party which should be followed exactly otherwise the termination may not be effective.
 It is also important to check that the applicable termination rights under both contractual and common law are not lost before being exercised.

 It is crucial that the termination clause include clear and unambiguous language that sets out both how the clause is to be applied and what damages are to be paid to the other party when it is invoked.

 Businesses function in a complex environment.
 This means that effective communication, especially in contracts, is a necessity.
 There is a need to deep-dive and discern the implications of the clauses and suggest alternative approaches if required.
 This often translates into the hiring of expensive resources (lawyers and legal departments).
-The blogs that will follow shall be a detailed analysis of different clauses that are difficult to manage but yet crucial for the process.
+There are certain contractual clauses that give you an upper hand in uncertain times.